Eoinocal/Halite/Readme.md

 Changes:

  + from v 0.3.3 to 0.3.4:

-   1) Updated to libtorrent 0.16.6
+   1. Updated to libtorrent 0.16.6
       - This is basically the monster change!
-Full credits to Arvid Norberg here for all the real work .
+Full credits to Arvid Norberg here for all the real work.
-   2) Dropped file renaming and those "hash" folders as they were causing undue trouble.
+   2. Dropped file renaming and those "hash" folders as they were causing undue trouble.
-   3) Added support for LT Trackers
+   3. Added support for LT Trackers
-   4) Updated to OpenSSL 1.0.1c
+   4. Updated to OpenSSL 1.0.1c
-   5) Updated to Boot 1.52
+   5. Updated to Boot 1.52
-   6) Compiled with Visual C++ 2012
+   6. Compiled with Visual C++ 2012
  + from v 0.3.2.1 to 0.3.3.0:

-   1) Announce to all trackers.
+   1. Announce to all trackers.
-   2) Magnet URIs support added.
+   2. Magnet URIs support added.
-   3) Download complete balloon notification.
+   3. Download complete balloon notification.
-   4) Right aligned numeric columns.
+   4. Right aligned numeric columns.
-   5) Super-seeding.
+   5. Super-seeding.
-   6) File renaming (not fully exposed by UI).
+   6. File renaming (not fully exposed by UI).
-   7) Updated to libtorrent 0.15.1
+   7. Updated to libtorrent 0.15.1
       - brings significant optimizations and bug fixes.

  + from v 0.3.2 to 0.3.2.1:
-   1) Open folder behaviour changed to open torrent subfolder.
+   1. Open folder behaviour changed to open torrent subfolder.
-   2) Queue positions correctly restored between sessions.
+   2. Queue positions correctly restored between sessions.
-   3) Right-click menu crash when no tracker selected fixed.
+   3. Right-click menu crash when no tracker selected fixed.
-   4) Fixed issue with displayed transfer payloads.
+   4. Fixed issue with displayed transfer payloads.

  + from v 0.3.2 RC to 0.3.2:
-   1) Firewall exception option added to installer.
+   1. Firewall exception option added to installer.
-   2) 'Remove files and torrent' bug fixed.
+   2. 'Remove files and torrent' bug fixed.
-   3) Right-click menu crash when no torrents selected fixed.
+   3. Right-click menu crash when no torrents selected fixed.

  + from v 0.3.1.8 to 0.3.2 RC:
-   1) Peer details exception fixed.
+   1. Peer details exception fixed.
-   2) Updated to OpenSSL 0.98k
+   2. Updated to OpenSSL 0.98k
-   3) Updated to Boot 1.40
+   3. Updated to Boot 1.40
-   4) Updated to libtorrent 0.14.6
+   4. Updated to libtorrent 0.14.6
       - UPnP bug fixed.
       - fixed bug when setting unlimited upload or download rates for torrents.
       - replaces invalid filename characters with '.'
       - fixed bug where web seeds would not disconnect if being resolved when the torrent was paused.
-   5) Contributed language translations updated.
+   5. Contributed language translations updated.
-   6) Numerous other small bug fixes and improvements.
+   6. Numerous other small bug fixes and improvements.

  + from v 0.3.1 to 0.3.1.8:
-   1) Shutdown scheduler.
+   1. Shutdown scheduler.
-   2) Updated to libtorrent 0.14.4
+   2. Updated to libtorrent 0.14.4
       - Potential libtorrent vulnerability fixed.
-   3) Numerous small bug fixes and improvements.
+   3. Numerous small bug fixes and improvements.

  + from v 0.3.1 to 0.3.1.6:
-   1) Queue View Fixed
+   1. Queue View Fixed
-   2) Sorting fixed.
+   2. Sorting fixed.
-   3) libtorrent 0.14 integration finished.
+   3. libtorrent 0.14 integration finished.

  + from v 0.3.1 to 0.3.1.6:
-   1) Based on libtorrent 0.14 which brings with it:
+   1. Based on libtorrent 0.14 which brings with it:
       - Disk cache support
       - 'Managed torrent' queue system
       - Improved seeding and choking behavior